DomGarbett/domgarbett.github.io/_posts/2024-03-25-los-nevados.md

 We headed back to the restaurant where we started our day  to have an authentic Colombian lunch and more coca tea.
-We later headed back Manizales for a trip we won’t be forgetting anytime soon.
+We later headed back to Manizales for a trip we won’t be forgetting anytime soon.

 ![a](https://live.staticflickr.com/65535/53611471923_90d778effa_k_d.jpg){:width=“250”}